UCSF LogoUniversity of California San FranciscoAbout UCSFSearch UCSFUCSF Health

 ernesto.rojas@ucsf.edu

-Ernesto is an MD/PhD student, co-mentored by Diana Laird and Tippi Mackenzie!
-He was born in Honduras and grew up in Los Angeles.
-He attended UCLA and worked in the lab of Amander Clark, studying primate PGC-like cell derivations.
-After taking a gap year to continue his work in primate PGCs, Ernesto started medical school at UCSF in 2019.
-Here, Ernesto was involved actively in the Latinx Medical Student Association (LMSA), where he continues to serve as a Senior Advisor.
-Additionally, Ernesto is the VP of Medical Education for the Western Region of LMSA.
-For his thesis Ernesto is studying the origins of Sacrococcygeal Teratomas, a germ cell tumor, and understanding the link between PGCs, pluripotency, and the disease states of germ cell tumors.
-Ernesto hopes to continue to work in early development as a surgeon-scientist after graduation.
+I’m an MD/PhD student co-mentored by Diana Laird and Tippi MacKenzie.
+I was born in Honduras and grew up in Los Angeles.
+I studied at UCLA, where I worked in Amander Clark’s lab on primate PGC-like cell derivations.
+After a gap year continuing that work, I started medical school at UCSF in 2019.
+At UCSF, I became active in the Latino Medical Student Association (LMSA), where I now serve as a Senior Advisor, after many years as Chief Information Officer.
+For my PhD thesis, I studied the origins of sacrococcygeal teratomas, a germ cell tumor, and explored how primordial germ cells, pluripotency, and tumor biology intersect.
+Looking ahead, I hope to continue working in early development as a surgeon–scientist.

 Caroline Doherty, PhD